Saint-Martin-Boulogne

 Saint-Martin-Boulogne ([sɛ̃ maʁtɛ̃ bulɔɲ]; Sint-Maarten bij Bonen) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 Saint-Martin-Boulogne is a farming and light industrial suburb east of Boulogne itself, at the junction of the N42 and D96 roads.
 Junctions 30 and 31 of the A16 autoroute lie within the commune's borders.

 Population

+Transport

+The Chemin de fer de Boulogne à Bonningues (CF de BB) opened a station at Saint-Martin-Boulogne on 22 April 1900.
+Passenger services were withdrawn on 31 December 1935.
+They were reinstated in November 1942.
+The CF de BB closed in 1948.